 What is Financial Aid?

-Financial aid is money from the government that helps you and your family pay for college.
+Financial aid is money that helps you and your family pay for college.
 Last year approximately 80 percent of Iowa Western students received financial aid.

 There are different types of financial aid you may be eligible for, such as grants, work-study, student loans, and parent loans.